South African Army: Second World War

 During World War II, the South African Army fought in the East African, North African and Italian campaigns.
 In 1939, the army at home in South Africa was divided between a number of regional commands.
 These included Cape Command (with its headquarters at the Castle of Good Hope, Cape Town), Orange Free State Command, Natal Command, Witwatersrand Command (5th and 9th Brigades plus the Transvaal Horse Artillery), Robert's Heights and Transvaal Command (HQ Robert's Heights) and Eastern Province Command at East London.

 With the declaration of war in September 1939, the South African Army numbered only 5,353 regulars, with an additional 14,631 men of the Active Citizen Force (ACF) which gave peace time training to volunteers and in time of war would form the main body of the army.
 Pre-war plans did not anticipate that the army would fight outside southern Africa and it was trained and equipped only for bush warfare.

 One of the problems to continuously face South Africa during the war was the shortage of available men.
-Due to its racial policies it would only consider arming men of European descent which limited the available pool of men aged between 20 and 40 to around 320,000.
+Due to its racial policies it would only consider arming men of European descent, which limited the available pool of men aged between 20 and 40 to around 320,000.
 In addition the declaration of war on Germany had the support of only a narrow majority in the South African parliament and was far from universally popular.
 Indeed, there was a significant minority actively opposed to the war and under these conditions conscription was never an option.
 The expansion of the army and its deployment overseas depended entirely on volunteers.

 The 1st South African Infantry Division took part in several actions in East Africa in 1940, North Africa in 1941 and 1942, including the Second Battle of El Alamein, before being withdrawn to South Africa.

 The 2nd South African Infantry Division also took part in a number of actions in North Africa during 1942, but on 21 June 1942 two complete infantry brigades of the division as well as most of the supporting units were captured at the fall of Tobruk.

 The 3rd South African Infantry Division never took an active part in any battles but instead organised and trained the South African home defence forces, performed garrison duties and supplied replacements for the South African 1st Infantry Division and the South African 2nd Infantry Division.
-However, one of this division's constituent brigades – 7th South African Infantry Battalion in Phalaborwa – did take part in the invasion of Madagascar in 1942.
+However, one of this division's constituent brigades – 7th South African Infantry Brigade – did take part in the Invasion of Madagascar in 1942.

 The 6th South African Armoured Division fought in numerous actions in Italy from 1944 to 1945.

 Of the 334,000 men volunteered for full time service in the South African Army during the war (including some 211,000 whites, 77,000 blacks and 46,000 Cape Coloureds and Asians), about 9,000 were killed in action, though the Commonwealth War Graves Commission has records of 11,023 known South African war dead during World War II.